Git Internals: How Git Stores Data Under the Hood

 Git Internals Overview

-At its core, Git is a content-addressable file system.
-This means that instead of tracking files by name or location, Git tracks content using unique identifiers generated from the file data itself.
-Every file, directory, and commit is stored as an object inside the .git directory, forming a structured database that represents the entire history of your project.
+At its heart, Git is fundamentally a content-addressable file system with a version control interface built on top.
+Instead of tracking files by their names or paths, Git tracks content using unique identifiers generated from the data itself.
+Every file, every directory, and every commit is stored as an object inside the hidden .git directory, forming a structured database that represents the complete history of your project.
+Once you grasp this concept, Git's behavior stops feeling like magic and starts making perfect sense.

 How Git Stores Data

-This snapshot-based model is one of the main reasons Git performs well even in large projects.
-To understand how snapshots are created in practice, review the basic Git workflow.
+This snapshot-based model is why Git performs so well even in large projects with years of history.
+To understand how these snapshots are created in practice, review the basic Git workflow.

 Git Object Types

 • Tree: Represents a directory.
-It contains references to blobs and other trees.
+A tree object contains references to blobs (files) and other trees (subdirectories), along with their names and file permissions.
+Trees give structure to the blobs.

-These objects are linked together to form a complete history graph.
-Understanding these building blocks is essential when working with advanced topics like rebasing or cherry-picking.
+These four object types work together to form a complete, verifiable history graph.
+Understanding these building blocks becomes essential when working with advanced topics like rebasing or cherry-picking.

 SHA-1 Hashing